fahadkhalid695/Tech-Portfolio-Web/Web_Project/QUICK_ADD_GUIDE.md

 ---

-**That's it!** Your portfolio is now fully data-driven.
+**That it!** Your portfolio is now fully data-driven.
 Just edit the data files and watch your portfolio update automatically! 🎉